UnMolDeQuimica/vscode-pylettes/README.md

 ```

 ## Example of use
 Below you can see all the supported themes.
-The images were created automatically using manim with the code inside palettes_examples/make_palettes_examples.py
+The images were created automatically using [ManimCE](https://www.manim.community/) with the code inside palettes_examples/make_palettes_examples.py

 # Supported Themes